octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterInterop/course.md

 };
 ```

-Thre following contract sends a transaction to the "Counter" contract.
+The following contract sends a transaction to the "Counter" contract.

 ```
 type storage = int;